Shopify vs WordPress for Beginners Definitive Comparison - TGL

 Meta & URL Customization

-Allows editing of meta titles/descriptions, URL slugs, and image alt text
+Allows editing of meta titles/descriptions, URL slugs (the readable end of a link), and image alt text

-Full control over meta tags, URLs, and alt text
+Full control over meta tags, permalinks (the permanent URL to a page), and alt text

 Technical SEO Control